akullpp/awesome-java/README.md

 ## Development

-*Tools with augment the process of development at a fundamental level*
+*Tools with augment the process of development at a fundamental level.*

 * [DCEVM](http://ssw.jku.at/dcevm/) - Modification of the JVM that allows unlimited redefinition of loaded classes at runtime.
 * [JRebel](http://zeroturnaround.com/software/jrebel/) - Instantly reloads code and configuration changes without redeploys.

 ## Distributed Applications
-*Libraries and frameworks used to ease writing distributed and fault-tolerant applications*
+*Libraries and frameworks used to ease writing distributed and fault-tolerant applications.*

 * [Akka](http://akka.io) - Toolkit and runtime for building highly concurrent, distributed, and fault tolerant event-driven applications on the JVM.
 * [JGroups](http://www.jgroups.org/) - Toolkit for reliable messaging and creating clusters whose nodes can send messages to each other.